PrometheanDissident/prometheandissident.github.io/pages/psychology.md

 Important thing to note is that now that genetic engineering is becoming increasingly likely to occur, everyone is becoming more explicitly pro-eugenics to some degree.
 Banning the technology or promoting it can both be seen as eugenic arguably.

+## Beliefs

+When 10 percent of the population holds an unshakable belief, the belief will always be adopted by the majority of the society<ref>https://www.sciencedaily.com/releases/2011/07/110725190044.htm</ref>.

 ## References

 <references />